Ochre Mining at Clearwell CavesMining at Clearwell Caves continues today.

 Prices: yellow, brown, red and purple ochres.

-VAT @20% included, P&P at cost.
+VAT @20% included, P&P is to be added at cost.

 Due to the natural variations that occur with ochres, we are unable to ensure specific colours can be produced or repeated.
-We therefore recommend that people chose pigment by visiting our shop and buy sufficient to complete the work in hand, if consistent colour is required.
+We therefore recommend that people chose pigment by visiting our shop and buy sufficient to complete the work in hand, if a more consistent colour is required.

 The use of natural ochres is ecologically sound, requires no chemical processing.
 Ochres are harmless to living things and will eventually return to where they originated - the Earth, with no adverse effects.